Marsella8/gg-bench/README.md

-## GraphBench
+## GraphGolfingBench

-How effective are large language models at graph compression?
+Golfing the graph

 ## Setup